Loading Events

 Real-world project examples and challenging compliance scenarios are incorporated throughout the course.
 Frequent pauses for discussion and attendee engagement allow participants to apply course content in the context of practical design problems and jurisdictional interpretations.

-An email containing the Zoom information will go out a day in advance.
+An email from Event Brite containing the Zoom information will go out a day in advance and the morning of.

 Details